united-manufacturing-hub/united-manufacturing-hub/CONTRIBUTING.md

 #### Sprint Start

 Internally we work in 2 week sprints.
 The list of all open issues without an assigned milestone is our backlog.

-At the beginning of each sprint we take the most important issues and assign them a milestone.
-Thus we define the content of a Sprint.
-Each sprint / milestone results in a new version of the United Manufacturing Hub.
-Therefore, milestones are named and versioned according to the [structure further down](#versioning).
-Bigger features, so called EPICs, can be divided into multiple issues and get's its own MINOR version.
-This can also result in one issue beeing added to two milestones: one for the current sprint and one for the corresponding EPIC and MINOR version.
+At the beginning of each sprint we take the most important issues and add them to the project board "current sprint".
+Thus we define the content of a sprint.
+Each sprint results in a new version of the United Manufacturing Hub with a increased PATCH version, which includes all smaller changes that are not related to another milestone / bigger epic.
+For more information about versioning take a look [into the corresponding chapter](#versioning)

+An epic consists out of multiple issues that are bundled together in a user story.
+They can can be divided into multiple issues and get's its own MINOR or MAJOR version.

-At the beginning of the sprint a draft pull request is created from staging to main.
+At the beginning of the sprint a draft pull request is created from staging to main to track the overall changes.

 #### Processing of the work package